Like traditional Indian butter curries, this dish is creamy and flavourful. Yet, there is no butter (and not saturated fat) to be seen!

 - Chop onions into small to medium pieces

-- Mince garlic and garlic if using fresh
+- Mince garlic and ginger if using fresh

 - Drain and rinse chickpeas in colander.